 In 2015, we joined forces with Architecture 00.
 Together, we enjoy collaborating in a shared environment where strategic, urban and social designers, architects, programmers and economists practice design beyond its traditional borders.
 00 work with individuals, governments, corporations and communities to solve problems and anticipate change, and to design successful platforms and places.
 As a studio it aims to reach beyond the design of objects themselves to the social, economic and environmental systems behind them.

-Studio Weave has been appointed to design new woodland classrooms that sit separately from the main school building for Belvue School, a secondary school for boys and girls aged between 11 and 19 with moderate to severe learning difficulties and a range of other additional education needs.
+Studio Weave has completed the design of new woodland classrooms that sit separately from the main school building for Belvue School, a secondary school for boys and girls aged between 11 and 19 with moderate to severe learning difficulties and a range of other additional education needs.

 Following Hull's designation as 2017 UK Capital of Culture, Studio Weave was commissioned by No Limits, the Learning and Participation element of the festival team, to address broader questions and opportunities to deliver a lasting legacy for learning in the city.